The 1900 House

 The 1900 House is a historical reenactment reality television series made by Wall to Wall/Channel 4 in 1999.
 The programme features a modern family attempting to live in the way of the late Victorians for three months in a modified house.
 It was first broadcast on Channel 4 in the United Kingdom and PBS in America (with American commentary).

 The series was accompanied by the book 1900 House: Featuring Extracts from the Personal Diaries of Joyce and Paul Bowler and Their Family by Mark McCrum and Matthew Sturgis.
 It won a Peabody Award in 2000 for being "an often humorous, always perceptive, series about the realities of life in 1900 that reveals themes of perseverance, human adaptation and family dynamics."

+Development

+The show's budget was $1.5 million.

 The house

-The 1900 House in question is 50 Elliscombe Road, Charlton, South-East London.
+The 1900 House featured on the show is located at 50 Elliscombe Road, Charlton, South-East London.
 An 1890s-built two-storey terraced house with a drawing room, a dining room, a kitchen, a scullery, a bathroom, three bedrooms (there were actually four, but one was used as a safety room with a telephone) and an outside loo.

 To make it the 1900 house, all modern elements were removed, including electricity, insulation, indoor toilet, and central heating.
 Period fixtures such as a 'copper' (a large pot used for heating washing clothes over a fire), cast-iron oven and fireplaces were installed.
 Gas lighting was reinstalled using original remaining pipes.